-Send back that unwanted gift to Walmart without leaving the house
+Return a gift to Walmart without leaving the house

-Nothing warms my heart more than giving a thoughtful gift to my friends or family, but if I'm honest, receiving a thoughtful gift is pretty darn great too.
+Nothing warms my heart more than giving a thoughtful gift to my friends or family.
+If I'm honest, receiving a thoughtful gift is pretty darn great, too.
 What happens when you get a present that you don't really like?
 Returning gifts has always been a pain, but now retail giants like Amazon and Walmart are making it easier than ever.
 I'll show you how to return an unwanted gift to Walmart without even leaving your house!

 How to return a gift to Walmart